Suyog-Bauskar/Poly/README.md

 - ✅ **Attendance Tracking**:
   Easily monitor your attendance and download detailed reports in Excel format.
 - 📝 **Assignments & Tests**:
   Stay updated with upcoming assignments and test scores.
-- 🎥 **Video Lectures**:
-  Access lecture videos anytime, anywhere.
 - 📅 **Timetable Display**:
   Keep track of your daily schedule with an organized timetable.
 - 📊 **Marks and Feedback**: